 In 2013, a jury in South Dakota concluded that there was a link between a woman’s ovarian cancer and talcum powder.
 She had used Johnson & Johnson’s talc powder products for about 30 years before being diagnosed with ovarian cancer in 2006.

 If you believe your cancer was caused by talc powder, a talcum powder lawsuit may be right for you.

 Researchers have been studying the potential link between talcum powder and ovarian cancer for decades.
 Although talc is a natural mineral used in a variety of products, the body has a difficult time removing the particles, which can lead to inflammation and the formation of cancerous tumors.

-In 1971, one of the first studies on the topic found talc particles deeply imbedded within ovarian cancer tumors.
-Several years later, a 1962 study of more than 120,000 female registered nurses identified a moderate increase in risk of ovarian cancer after using talcum powder.
+In 1971, one of the first studies on the topic found talc particles deeply embedded within ovarian cancer tumors.
+Several years later, a 1962 study of more than 120,000 female registered nurses identified a moderate increase in the risk of ovarian cancer after using talcum powder.

 Then in 1982, a landmark study found that women using talc powder for female hygiene during ovulation had a 92 percent increased risk of developing ovarian cancer.

 More than 20 additional studies have since been conducted on the topic, almost all of which have identified a link between talcum powder and ovarian cancer.

 Both the American Cancer Society and the National Cancer Institute have included talcum powder when applied to the genital area as a risk factor for ovarian cancer.

 Failure to Warn Consumers

 Despite numerous studies linking talcum powder to increased risks of ovarian cancer, Johnson & Johnson continues to sell products that contain talc powder.